nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   ![Schedule Panel](images/schedule.png)
 #### Exercise
-* Left panel (`Exercise` Panel) displays the list of clients basic information including weight, average calories, goal, any unique routines and exercises.
+* Left panel (`Exercise` tab) displays the list of clients' basic information including weight, average calories, goal, any unique routines and exercises.
-* Right panel (`Exercise` Panel) displays the list of routines added.
+* Right panel (`Exercise` tab) displays the list of routines added.

   ![Exercise Panel](images/exercise.png)
 #### Summary
-* Left panel (`Sumamary` Panel) displays the list of clients basic information including name and schedule appointments.
+* Left panel (`Summary` tab) displays the list of clients' basic information including name and scheduled appointments.
-* Right panel (`Summary` Panel) displays all information about the selected client.
+* Right panel (`Summary` tab) displays all information about the selected client.
 (Using the view command)

   ![Summary Panel](images/summary.png)

 ### Feedback Box
 When you enter a command into the Command Box of the application, the system will provide a feedback message to you through the display.
-This feedback message is designed to inform you of the status of the command you entered, such as whether it was executed successfully or encountered an error.
-The feedback message may also include additional information related to the command, such as the results of the command's execution or any other relevant details.
+This feedback message is designed to inform you of the status of the command you have entered, such as whether it was executed successfully or encountered an error.
+The feedback message may also include additional information related to the command, such as the results of the command's execution or the specific error encountered.
 ### Command Box
 The Command Box is where you can type in your commands.
+It is found below the Feedback Box.
 To execute the command, simply press the "Enter" button on your keyboard.
 This will send the command to the system for processing.

 ---